kaser47/CVService.Api/README.md

 There are some classes that extend generic types that do not implement any further functionality e.g. "SkillBusinessLogic.cs" and "SkillRepository.cs", the idea is that in the future when new features come in they can be extended easily.

 There is a generic method in the "CvRepository.cs" called DoesEntityExistInCvAsync<T>, this is used to find if a Skill or Company History exists on a specific CV the idea behind this is if in the future more navigation properties are added to a Cv. e.g. EducationDetails or References this method can be used to see if those also exist for a specific CV.
 Which means the functionality only needs to be tested once.
+I have also used an XML comment as an example of how I would document methods to help others to use my code.

 There are several TODO comments dotted around the solution that help explain certain decisions that were made for the demo.
 These all start with the following "TODO: Tech Test - "